-With Windows 10 version 1903 build 18305, Microsoft introduced the Windows Sandbox feature.
+With Windows 10 version 1903 (May 2019 Update), Microsoft introduced the Windows Sandbox feature.
 Windows Sandbox feature helps you run programs in isolation without affecting your Windows 10 host in any way.

 The Sandbox feature is ideal for testing unknown or untrusted programs.
 A program running in Sandbox cannot make changes to Windows 10 host and the data on the host machine.